 Flanker Tom Wood, in his first Test since the World Cup, suggested he has the physicality, mobility, defensive resolve (he was England's top tackler) and attitude to join the already bulging list of back-row contenders.

 His ability to play on either flank could work in his favour, although whether it will be sufficient to elevate him above some high-class blind-side and open-side specialists is debatable.
 The Northampton man probably needs to nail down a position for the rest of the season.

-Joe Launchbury's mobility again caught the eye on his first Test start during the narrow defeat by South Africa, while fellow lock Geoff Parling made good yardage, was strong in the tackle and is becoming a quietly impressive Test player.
+Joe Launchbury's mobility again caught the eye on his first Test start while fellow lock Geoff Parling made good yardage, was strong in the tackle and is becoming a quietly impressive Test player.
 As England's line-out leader though he will not enjoy Monday's review session, even if the fault-line appeared to lie more with hooker Tom Youngs's radar.